Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Experiments

+\paragraph{Priors} Appendix~\ref{app:ablation:prior} presents an ablation of continuous-only, discrete-only, and mixed priors after stage 1.
+While results vary across datasets and no single prior uniformly dominates, the mixed prior has better performance on average and is never the worst-performing configuration.
+As discussed in Section~\ref{sec:background}, PFNs critically depend on the choice of prior.
+A well-specified prior enables accurate approximation of the PPD, whereas an overly simple prior limits expressivity and an overly broad or complex prior can waste Monte Carlo training effort on unrealistic regions of the function space.
+Our mixed prior is designed to balance these considerations by combining complementary inductive biases rather than committing to a single prior family.

-\textbf{Generalization to larger data sets ~~} To assess how SIC generalizes beyond its prior definition at scale, we evaluate the model on the restricted-access datasets \texttt{UNOS} and \texttt{SEER}, which contain 62,645 and 280,845 samples, respectively.
-The results are reported in Appendix~\ref{app:allresults}.
+\paragraph{Generalization to larger datasets} To assess how SIC generalizes beyond its prior definition at scale, we evaluate the model on the restricted-access datasets \texttt{UNOS} and \texttt{SEER}, which contain 62,645 and 280,845 samples, respectively.
+The results are reported in Appendix~\ref{app:ablation:large}.
 On both datasets, SIC does not achieve the best performance, suggesting that extending the prior may be important when scaling to larger datasets.
-However, these extensions come with increased computational burden, including GPU memory limitations when training on larger datasets and longer training times.
+However, these extensions come with increased computational burden, including GPU memory limitations and longer training times.

-\textbf{Discretization ~~} As SIC utilizes a DeepHit survival head, it inherently predicts on a defined grid.
+\paragraph{Discretization} As SIC utilizes a DeepHit survival head, it inherently predicts on a defined grid.
 We investigate the effect of the number of discretization bins (n\_bins) on the performance after stage 1.
-Figure~\ref{fig:discretization} shows that performance varies across datasets, with no single choice of discretization consistently outperforming the others and no clear trend emerging.
+Appendix~\ref{app:ablation:discretization} shows that performance varies across datasets, with no single choice of discretization consistently outperforming the others and no clear trend emerging.
 Since using 10 bins yields faster training, we opted for this configuration for subsequent stages.

-\textbf{Survival head ~~} The SIC framework does not specify the survival head, allowing for flexible architectural choices.
-We evaluate DeepEH~\cite{zhong21} and DeepSurv~\cite{katzman18} as alternative survival heads after 2000 steps of stage 1.
-As shown in Appendix~\ref{app:heads}, the alternative survival heads exhibit comparable or inferior performance across datasets compared to DeepHit.
+\paragraph{Survival head} The SIC framework is not limited to a specific survival head, allowing for flexible architectural choices.
+We evaluate DeepEH~\citep{zhong21} and DeepSurv~\citep{katzman18} as alternative survival heads after 2000 steps of stage 1.
+As shown in Appendix~\ref{app:ablation:heads}, the alternative survival heads exhibit comparable or inferior performance across datasets compared to DeepHit.
 We therefore adopt DeepHit due to its flexibility and non-parametric formulation.
-However, since the alternative survival heads can make predictions in continuous time, they offer promising paths for further research.
+However, since the alternative survival heads can make predictions in continuous time, they offer promising paths for future research.